2017 WWE Superstar Shake-up: Background

 The WWE Draft is an annual process used by the American professional wrestling promotion WWE while a brand extension, or brand split, is in effect.
 The original brand extension occurred from 2002 to 2011.
 During a brand extension, the company divides its roster into brands where the wrestlers exclusively perform for each brand's respective television show, and the draft is used to refresh the rosters of the brand divisions, typically between the Raw and SmackDown brands.

 In mid-2016, WWE reintroduced the brand extension, dividing their main roster between the Raw and SmackDown brands, represented by the shows of the same name, with a commissioner and a general manager appointed for each brand.
 During the 2016 WWE draft in July, the commissioners and general managers drafted wrestlers to compete exclusively on their respective brands.
 The following year on the April 3, 2017 episode of Monday Night Raw, WWE Chairman and chief executive officer Vince McMahon announced another draft.
 The 2017 draft was rebranded as the Superstar Shake-up and scheduled for the April 10 and April 11 episodes of Raw and SmackDown Live, respectively.
 For the 2017 Superstar Shake-up, instead of a traditional draft, the brands' commissioners and general managers made trades and other deals behind the scenes between their respective talent.
 During the 2016 draft, NXT wrestlers were eligible to be drafted, and although some NXT wrestlers debuted on Raw and SmackDown during the 2017 Shake-up, these were not considered part of the Shake-up.

-Selection
+Selections

 Raw

 The following wrestlers and other personnel changed brands on the April 10 episode of Raw.
 The first and last two entries happened before and after the show, respectively.

+Color at the top indicates the brand color of Raw as to Night 1 of the draft taking place on Raw separate from Night 2 of the draft taking place on SmackDown separate from the color blue that represents the brand SmackDown.

 SmackDown

 The following wrestlers changed brands on the April 11 episode of SmackDown.
 The first entry happened before the show.

+Color at the top indicates the brand color of SmackDown as to Night 2 of the draft taking place on SmackDown separate from Night 1 of the draft taking place on Raw separate from the color red that represents the brand Raw.